Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 Do not take medicines to stop your diarrhea.
 These medicines may make the infection last longer.
 Shigellosis usually lasts 5 to 7 days.
 You may need any of the following to treat the infection or to ease your symptoms:

-- Liquids: Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
+- Drink more liquids, as directed.
+Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
 You may need to drink an oral rehydration solution (ORS).
-An ORS has electrolytes, which can help prevent dehydration.
+An ORS has electrolytes that help prevent dehydration.

 How can I prevent the spread of shigella bacteria?

 - Cook food all the way through.
 Cook eggs until the yolks are firm.
 Use a meat thermometer to make sure meat is heated to a temperature that will kill bacteria.
 Do not eat raw or undercooked chicken, turkey, seafood, or beef.

-- Store food properly: Refrigerate or freeze fruits and vegetables, cooked foods, and leftovers.
+- Store food properly.
+Refrigerate or freeze cooked foods and leftovers.
+Store raw and cooked foods separately.

-- Drink safe water: Drink only treated water.
+- Drink safe water.
 Do not drink water from ponds or lakes, or from swimming pools that do not contain chlorine.